Policy

 Creating safe and secure workplaces

-We regularly conduct mechanical equipment and hazardous substance surveys and work environment risk assessments at least once a year, identify the latent risks of industrial accidents in the workplace and thoroughly consider and introduce preventive measures.
+We regularly conduct mechanical equipment and hazardous substance surveys and work environment risk assessments at least once a year, identify the latent risks of industrial accidents in the workplace d thoroughly consider and introduce preventive measures.

 We are also sharing examples of industrial accidents that have occurred within the Company, thoroughly investigating the causes of industrial accidents and measures to prevent any recurrence, and developing activities to prevent recurrence at each business site.